THE PREMIER MARKETPLACE FOR JEWELRY

 Tantalum is a rare element and metal formerly known as “tantalium.”

 The Swedish chemist Anders Gustav Ekeberg first discovered tantalum in 1802, naming it after the Greek mythological villain Tantalus because dissolving it in acids was a “tantalizing” issue.
-(If you don’t know, the story of Tantalus being punished by always being just out of reach of food and water is how the word “tantalize” came to be.)
+(If you don’t know, the story of Tantalus being punished by always being just out of reach of food and water is where the word “tantalize” comes from.)

 Chemically, tantalum is incredibly similar to niobium, and they’re often found together.
 In fact, the two weren’t officially identified as different elements until German chemist Heinrich Rose was finally able to separate them in 1846.
 Pure tantalum wouldn’t be produced until 1903.